jwebster7/scantron-dev/README.md

 .NET Framework 4 or greater.

 **Dependencies:**
-System.IO.Ports - This is used for importing the [SerialPort libraries](https://docs.microsoft.com/en-us/dotnet/api/system.io.ports?view=netframework-4.8).
+System.IO.Ports: This is used for importing the [SerialPort libraries](https://docs.microsoft.com/en-us/dotnet/api/system.io.ports?view=netframework-4.8).
-System.Collections.Generic - This is used for using [C#'s Generic Data Structures](https://docs.microsoft.com/en-us/dotnet/standard/collections/).
+System.Collections.Generic: This is used for using [C#'s Generic Data Structures](https://docs.microsoft.com/en-us/dotnet/standard/collections/).
-System.Linq - This is used for using the [LINQ Libraries](https://docs.microsoft.com/en-us/dotnet/api/system.linq?view=netframework-4.8).
+System.Linq: This is used for using the [LINQ Libraries](https://docs.microsoft.com/en-us/dotnet/api/system.linq?view=netframework-4.8).
-System.Windows.Forms - This is used for creating Windows GUI Applications.
+System.Windows.Forms: This is used for creating Windows GUI Applications.
-System.Drawing - This is used in tandem for creating Windows GUI Applications.
+System.Drawing: This is used in tandem for creating Windows GUI Applications.
-System.Threading - This is used for possible multi-threading.
+System.Threading: This is used for possible multi-threading.